CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 #### Using Your Sideboard When Your Opponent's Wizard or Ringwraith is in Play

 At the end of your opponent's untap phase, if your opponent's Ringwraith or Wizard is in play, you may at this point bring up to five hazard cards from your sideboard to your discard pile; **or**, if your play deck has at least 5 cards, you may bring one hazard card from your sideboard into your play deck (reshuffle).

 If you move cards from your sideboard in this fashion, the hazard limit for each of your opponent's companies is reduced to half of normal for the rest of the turn (round up).

 ## 5 • TIMING

 You and your opponent may both want to perform actions at the same time or actions that are sequenced with respect to other actions.
 Such actions often include playing a card, tapping a character already in play, and revealing an on-guard card.

-Your opponent may always declare an action in response before. your action is resolved.
+Your opponent may always declare an action in response before your action is resolved.
 You may respond to each other's actions until neither player can, or wants to, perform an action.

 You must give your opponent a chance to respond to every action, and vice versa.
 If you perform an action and move on to another action without giving your opponent a chance to respond, you must "back-up" if he wants to respond.

 A series of declared actions is called a chain of effects.
 You always have the option of declaring the first action in a chain of effects during your turn.
 The actions in a chain of effects are resolved one at a time from last declared to first declared.
 That is, the last declared action is resolved first, and the first declared action is resolved last.
 This is called last in first out, or LIFO, order of resolution.

 An action in a chain of effects is negated if the conditions required to perform it are negated by another action that is resolved before it in the chain of effects.

 Creature hazards may not be played in response to other actions.
 They must always start a chain of effects.

 ## 6 • UNIQUE, CANNOT BE DUPLICATED, & MANIFESTATIONS